Diophantine approximation on curves: Introduction

 \subsection{Dual Diophantine approximation on manifolds}

 Diophantine approximation on manifolds (or Diophantine approximation of dependent quantities) concerns the study of approximation properties of points in $\R^n$ which are functionally related or in other words restricted to a sub-manifold $\MM$ of $\R^n$.
-To estimate the size of sets of points $\xx\in\R^n$ which lie on a $k$-dimensional, nondegenerate,\footnote{In this context `nondegenerate' means suitably curved, see \cite{Beresnevich3,KleinbockMargulis2} for precise formulations} analytic submanifold $\MM\subseteq \R^n$ is an intricate and challenging problem.
+To estimate the size of sets of points $\xx\in\R^n$ which lie on a $k$-dimensional, nondegenerate\footnote{In this context `nondegenerate' means suitably curved, see \cite{Beresnevich3,KleinbockMargulis2} for precise formulations.
+Actually, within the theory of metric Diophantine approximation on manifolds, most of the results requires the manifolds to be nondegenerate.
+Removing this assumption presents significant challenges and the progress thus far has been achieved for limited situations only, see for example \cite{BGGV} for the latest results in this direction.}, analytic submanifold $\MM\subseteq \R^n$ is an intricate and challenging problem.
 The fundamental aim is to estimate the size of the set $\MM\cap\DDD$ in terms of Lebesgue measure, Hausdorff measure and Hausdorff dimension.
 When asking such questions it is natural to phrase them in terms of a suitable measure supported on the manifold, since when $k<n$ the $n$-dimensional Lebesgue measure of $\MM\cap \DDD$ is zero irrespective of the approximating functions.
-For this reason, results in the dependent Lebesgue theory (for example, Khintchine-Groshev type theorems for manifolds) are posed in terms of the $k$-dimensional Lebesgue measure (=Hausdorff measure) on $\MM$.
+For this reason, results in the dependent Lebesgue measure theory (for example, Khintchine--Groshev type theorems for manifolds) are posed in terms of the $k$-dimensional Lebesgue measure (=Hausdorff measure) on $\MM$.

 In full generality, a complete Hausdorff measure treatment akin to Theorem \ref{JSDV} for manifolds $\MM$ represents a deep open problem in the theory of Diophantine approximation.
 The problem is referred to as the Generalised Baker-Schmidt Problem (GBSP) inspired by the pioneering work of Baker-Schmidt \cite{BakerSchmidt}.
 Ideally one would want to solve the following problem in full generality.